DevJW2/JVN/README.md

 However, the number of elements merge() is handling doubles.
 In the end, the calls halve each level, but the n doubles.
 The result is that each recursive level is a linear function of n.

 Because there are log(n) recursive levels each operating at linear n time, the overall efficiency is n * log(n).

+### Analysis:
+This is the graph of the
+Using the regressions given by desmos it is indicative that the algorithm is as we hypothesized runtime of O(nlogn) due to its r^2 being closest to one compared to the other canidates for its O.